felixmc/Mango-REST/README.md

 - **handler** _(optional)_: File path to handler to extend or overwrite default handler.
 A handler handles HTTP requests to retrieve or modify collection objects.
 The default handler handles routes for basic CRUD

 ## API
-While MongoRest provides CRUD REST functionality for MongoDB collections by default, this can be easily overwritten or expanded upon.
+While MangoRest provides CRUD REST functionality for MongoDB collections by default, this can be easily overwritten or expanded upon.

 ### Model
 Here is how to extend the default Model (models can only be extended and not overwritten):